Ranggis/Project-Arduino-Relay-Module/README.md

 ## 🌡️ DHT11 Temperature & Humidity Monitoring with LCD and Relay Control
-> Draft README — by Ranggis ✨
+> Draft README — by Kelompok 6 ✨

 ---